yrzgithub/Repair-Brain-Android-2.0/README.md

 # Defnitions

     1. Repairs    - Addictions, Compulsions, Delusions or anything which you feel uncomfortable within yourself.
     2. Insights   - Accurate and Deep Understandings.
     3. Repaired   - You followed what you want.
     4. Impaired   - You relapsed in your Journey.
     5. Progress   - Your Progress.
     6. Triggers   - Cause of your relapse.
     7. Practices  - Replace Habits.
     8. Changes    - Positive changes while you're overcoming your Repair.
     9. Challenges - Side Effects you're facing in your Journey.
-    10.Relapsed   - You failed once again.
+    10 .Relapsed   - You failed once again.
-    11.Steps      - Steps which you can take to overcome your Repair.
+    11. Steps      - Steps which you can take to overcome your Repair.

 # Uses